Pr0z4c92/google-homepage/readME.md

 i have practically started using this as a journal to log everything. serious though,

 created by zac hird. started on 11th of january 2020.

+got some word that flexbox will work a little bit better then grid so i am switching from css to flexbox.